 New concepts can be trained with high accuracy much faster than before, requiring less than 25 images per concept as compared to the thousands of images per concept traditional AI training required.
 And, with each new image example, the AI will get smarter and better at recognizing your concept!
 The new models can be generated easily, even in some cases with non-experts.
 The effort depends strongly on the customer's objects to be trained.
 The training process is preferrably though actively performed by an AI engineer.

-Generative AI and ChatGPT
+Generative AI and ChatGPT may change the workflows

 Generative AI refers to artificial intelligence that can generate novel content, rather than simply analyzing or acting on existing data.
 Gen-AI is a way of creating content that doesn’t exist yet and marketing teams have a lot to gain from this.
 No topic in the world of technology is attracting more attention and hype right now.